mmdes/contacts/README.md

    - It was used express-session to manage user sessions.

 4. **Express Routes**:
-   - We define routes for different parts of the application (e.g., authentication, user profile, posts, etc.).
+   - We define routes for different parts of the application.
    - Middleware functions handle authentication, data validation, etc.

 5. **Flash Messages**: